uchicago-cs/chiventure/docs/wdl.md

 - intro: `<STRING WITH MAX LENGTH 500 CHAR>` which is the introduction statement.
 A string description that is shown at the beginning of the game.

-- end: `<CONDITION>` a condition specification for how the game ends.
+- end: `<CONDITION>` Only one way to end the game is supported.
 It specifies the room a player must be in to end the game.

   1. The player is located in a specific room
     - Ex. in_room: "BEDROOM"